gianluca92sr/AmazonBotIT/README.md

 For being part of open source projects and documenting my work here I really do not charge anything.
 I am trying to avoid any type of ads also.

-If you think that any information you obtained here is worth of some money and are willing to pay for it, feel free to send any amount through paypal or bitcoin.
+If you think that any information you obtained here is worth of some money and are willing to pay for it, feel free to send any amount through PayPal or BinancePay.

 <table style="max-width: 50%;">
   <thead>